Grevillea amplexans: Taxonomy

 (Grevillea amplexans subsp. adpressa was first formally described in 1993 by Olde and Marriott who gave it the name Grevillea adpressa in the journal Nuytsia.)

 Distribution and habitat

 This grevillea grows in sand on sandplains between Geraldton, Coomberdale and Moora in the Avon Wheatbelt, Geraldton Sandplains and Swan Coastal Plain biogeographic regions of Western Australia.
 Subspecies adpressa grows in low heath between Mingenew and Watheroo, and subsp. amplexans grows in heathland or mallee-shrubland and subsp. semivestita occurs in shrubland and heath from Watheroo National Park to near Carnamah.

 Conservation status

+Grevillea amplexans is listed as an endangered species by the International Union for Conservation of Nature, due to having an area of occupancy less than 200 km2, a severely fragmented range and a continuing decline of habitat due to ongoing clearance of roadside verges.
+Other potential threats to the species include altered fire regimes and competition with invasive weed species.

 Subspecies amplexans is classified as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, but subsp. adpressa is listed as "Priority One" meaning that it is known from only one or a few locations which are potentially at risk, and subsp. semivestita as "Priority Two" meaning that it is poorly known and from only one or a few locations.